osuosl/osuosl-pelican/content/donate/sponsors.rst

   :target: http://facebook.com/

-Facebook is a social utility that helps more than 2 billion people around the world communicate more efficiently with their friends, family and coworkers.
+Facebook is a social utility that helps more than 2 billion people around the world communicate more efficiently with their friends, family and co-workers.

 The site has been built on common open source software such as Linux, Apache, MySQL and PHP, and over the past few years the company has developed a number of open source infrastructure technologies to support the website's growth including HipHop for PHP, Cassandra, Hive, Scribe and Thrift.
-Facebook engineers actively contribute and participate in various open source projects, especially around the Apache Hadoop ecosystem, developing technologies that facilitate the sharing of information through the social graph.
+Facebook engineers actively contribute to and participate in various open source projects, especially around the Apache Hadoop ecosystem, developing technologies that facilitate the sharing of information through the social graph.